Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 • 14 to 18-year-old girls need 46 g per day

-Other food sources of protein for kids include eggs, milk, yogurt, cheese, beans, lentils, nuts, nut butter, soy milk, and tofu.
+Other protein-rich foods exist, such as eggs, milk, yogurt, cheese, beans, lentils, nuts, nut butter, soy milk, and tofu.

-Many kid-favorite plant-based and carbohydrate-based foods have protein, too.
+Many kid-favorite plant protein foods and carbohydrate-based foods have protein, too.

 Here are a few examples: